 The foreclosure sale is an election of remedies.
 The creditor elected to use the relatively streamlined non-judicial sale and waived its rights to collect any shortfall after the sale.
 This is sometimes called the “one-action” rule.

 Loans to purchase homes have limits

 There’s a second protection for homeowners who have been foreclosed upon.

 California has a special limit on the rights of a secured creditor when the loan secured was used to purchase a principal residence.
 California Code of Civil Procedure 580b provides that a lender may not sue a borrower after a sale when the loan was used to acquire a home.

 This Depression-era statute puts the risk of non payment solely on the lender who made the loan to buy the property.
 The lender’s sole remedy is to foreclose on its deed of trust.

 The most frequent application of this statute is when there are two loans on a property and the senior-most lienholder forecloses.
 The foreclosure sale wipes out the lien that was junior to the foreclosing creditor.
 (The debt to the junior creditor survives, but not the lien on the property.)

 The rights of the junior creditor to sue on the surviving debt depends on the use of the loan proceeds back when the loan was taken out.
 If the loan enabled the purchase of the home, the cut-off junior lender can’t sue to collect the debt.

-Contrast these facts to a loan taken out by a borrower for other purposes, such as remodeling, business, or payment of other bills.
+If the loan was taken out by a borrower for other purposes, such as remodeling, business, or payment of other bills, the lender can sue to collect the outstanding balance.
 Such a loan doesn’t fall within the anti deficiency provision because it wasn’t used to acquire the home.
-A holder of a second deed of trust on a HELOC, for example, has the right to sue the borrower should a foreclosure by the senior mortgage lender cut off its interest in the collateral.
-Facing those facts, perhaps bankruptcy is the right choice.